lmdbjava/benchmarks/results/20160630/README.md

 [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) page allocation
 approach.
-The latter delivers significant programming model and operational benefits such as fully ACID transactions, zero copy buffer use, single file storage, journal-free operation, no requirement to carefully tune the setup based on data sizes (although value sizing is important, as reported in test 2 above).
+The latter delivers significant programming model and operational benefits such as fully ACID transactions, zero copy buffer use, single file storage, journal-free operation, no requirement to carefully tune the runtime configuration based on data sizes (although value sizing decisions made at development time are important, as reported in test 2 above).

 ### 99 MB Sequential Access (Integers)